 Content Creation

-This is also more rewarding if you end up developing an audience which enjoy your videos, it’s exciting to know that others recognise and enjoy your talents.
+This is also more rewarding if you end up developing an audience which enjoy your videos, it’s exciting to know that others recognise and enjoy your talents and you can build a community of people.

 Writing